ADVERSE CHILDHOOD EXPERIENCES (ACEs)

 In the original ACE Study, two-thirds of participants reported exposure to at least one of ten ACEs, and more than one in five participants reported exposure to three or more ACEs.
 In 2009, the CDC began collecting national data about ACE prevalence through an annual phone survey called the Behavioral Risk Factor Surveillance System (BRFSS).
 The BRFSS ACE module asked about exposure to eight ACEs (from the childhood abuse and household dysfunction categories).
 In 2019, the CDC expanded the survey to include two other ACEs (from the childhood neglect category).

 Analysis of more than 200,000 surveys completed between 2011 to 2014 revealed results similar to the original ACE Study.
-Almost two-thirds of the BRFSS survey respondents reported exposure to at least one of eight selected ACEs, and more than one in four survey respondents reported exposure to three or more ACEs.
+Almost two-thirds of the BRFSS survey respondents reported exposure to at least one of eight selected ACEs, and almost one-quarter of survey respondents reported exposure to three or more ACEs.

 Adverse Childhood Experiences Prevalence 2011 - 2014.
 A KidsMates Graphic.
 Data source: Prevalence of Adverse Childhood Experiences From the 2011-2014 Behavioral Risk Factor Surveillance System in 23 States.
 JAMA Pediatrics, 172(11), 1038-1044.
 Retrieved 9/23/2020. * Does not include childhood neglect data.